TorbenAdelhelm/VampireMan/README.md

 It allows a user to declaratively describe how parameters for a data set should be varied.

 The software is built in modular stages, forming a pipeline that passes and modifies data.
-When given a settings file, the program does the parameter variation for all data points and runs simulations (see #stages for more information).
+When given a settings file, the program does the parameter variation for all data points and runs simulations (see [stages](#stages) for more information).

 Currently, only the reference implementation of the simulation software `pflotran` is realized.
 The minimum required Python version is 3.11.

+After installing the dependencies, run `pdoc3 --http localhost:8080 vampireman` and open <http://localhost:8080> in your web browser to enter an interactive code documentation.
+For a developer documentation read the [DEV_README.md](./DEV_README.md) file.

 ## Quickstart